ymlasu/NASA_ULI_InfoFusion/src/NATS/Client/README_Examples.txt

 Following are the description of the examples:

+1. sample/DEMO_MC_Simulation/Example_MC_code.py: This is the Monte Carlo simulation frontend.
+You can create samples and insert it in NATS for simulation. sample/DEMO_MC_Simulation/NATS_header.py: This module contains all the frontmatter that has to be inserted in any given NATS Client program. sample/DEMO_MC_Simulation/NATS_MonteCarlo_Interface.py: This is the Monte Carlo simulation backend.
+It takes in all the inputs from the Monte Carlo frontend, processes it, run the simulation and produces outputs in form of csv files. sample/DEMO_MC_Simulation/PostProcessor.py: It is the visualization and post processing module for NATS simulations.
+It takes in MC simulation results and produces histograms and plots for state variables.

+2. sample/DEMO_Procedure_Display/displayProcs.py: This module is used to display procedure.
+GIve it a list of airport(s).
+It will give out SIDs, STARs and Approaches in that order.
+Usage: python sample/DEMO_Procedure_Display/displayProcs.py <list of airports> eg: python sample/DEMO_Procedure_Display/displayProcs.py KSFO KMSP KDFW sample/DEMO_Procedure_Display/Flight_Plan_Display_and_Creation.py: Shows how to create a flight plan with example going from SFO to PHX. sample/DEMO_Procedure_Display/NATS_header.py: This module contains all the frontmatter that has to be inserted in any given NATS Client program. sample/DEMO_Procedure_Display/PlotHelpers.py: Used for plotting procedures.
+It has a bunch of routines using matplotlib libraries. sample/DEMO_Procedure_Display/PostProcessor.py:  It is the visualization and post processing module for NATS simulations.
+It takes in MC simulation results and produces histograms and plots for state variables. sample/DEMO_Procedure_Display/ProcedureDisplay.py: This is the backend that handles the display of procedures using displayProcs.py module.

+3. sample/DEMO_XPlane/XPlane_NATS_Integration_Client_beta1.2.py: The client code that reads data from a live X-Plane flight simulation, and feeds it into NATS for trajectory generation.
+This sample code can be used for extending real time simulation from other simulators as well.

+4. sample/basic_python_example_beta1.2.py: This program runs a basic simulation of NATS for a given flight plan.

+5. sample/DEMO_Aircraft_Functions_beta1.2.py: Basic aircraft function examples.

+6. sample/DEMO_Aircraft_State_Change_beta1.2.py: Sample program demonstrating how to change aircraft state.

+7. sample/DEMO_Airport_Functions_beta1.2.py: Basic airport function examples.

+8. sample/DEMO_CDNR_beta1.2.py: Enable "Conflict Detection and Resolution" in flight simulation.

+9. sample/DEMO_ControllerInterface_beta1.2.py: Demo of Controller module functionality.

+10. sample/DEMO_Gate_To_Gate_Simulation_SFO_PHX_beta1.2.py: Gate-to-gate simulation from SFO to PHX.

+11. sample/DEMO_SafetyMetricsInterface_beta1.2.py: Demo of SafetyMetrics module functionality.

+12. sample/DEMO_Simulation_100rec_beta1.2.py: Simulation of 100 flights for 24 hours period.

+13. sample/DEMO_StrategicWeatherAvoidance_beta1.2.py: Strategic weather avoidance in flight simulation.

+14. sample/DEMO_TacticalWeatherAvoidance_beta1.2.py: Tactical weather avoidance in flight simulation.

-1. GateToGateFp.py: This module can be run as a client program with NATS Server running in the background.
+15. sample/GateToGateFp.py: This module can be run as a client program with NATS Server running in the background.
 The description is available in the GateToGateFpReadme.pdf file.

-2. SampleMonteCarlo.m: This is matlab code that can be run by opening it within MATLAB.
-The path needs to be set to NATS_Client in order for it to have access to the jar files.
-It simulates and saves trajectories inside NATS_Server/share/mcSimulation directory.
-Details are provided within the code comments.

-3. PlotGraph.m: This is a supplementary function to SampleMonteCarlo module.
+16. sample/PlotGraph.m: This is a supplementary function to SampleMonteCarlo module.
 It is used to plot out graphs for desired flight parameters.

-4. DEMO_Aircraft_Functions_beta1.0.py: Basic aircraft function examples.

-5. DEMO_Airport_Functions_beta1.0.py: Basic airport function examples.

-6. DEMO_Gate_To_Gate_Simulation_SFO_PHX_beta1.0.py: Gate-to-gate simulation from SFO to PHX.

-7. DEMO_Simulation_100rec_beta1.0.py: Simulation of 100 flights for 24 hours period.

-8. basic_python_example_beta1.0.py: This program runs a basic simulation of NATS for a given flight plan.

-9. Example_MC_code.py: This is the Monte Carlo simulation frontend.
-You can create samples and insert it in NATS for simulation.

-10. NATS_header.py: This module contains all the frontmatter that has to be inserted in any given NATS Client program.

-11. NATS_MonteCarlo_Interface.py: This is the Monte Carlo simulation backend.
-It takes in all the inputs from the Monte Carlo frontend, processes it, run the simulation and produces outputs in form of csv files.

-12. PostProcessor.py: It is the visualization and post processing module for NATS simulations.
-It takes in MC simulation results and produces histograms and plots for state variables.
+17. sample/SampleMonteCarloController.m: MATLAB program of Monte Carlo simulation by changing Controller behavior.
+It plots out the graph showing crucial flight parameters after simulation runs through.

+18. sample/SampleMonteCarloPilot.m: MATLAB program of Monte Carlo simulation by changing Pilot behavior.
+It plots out the graph showing crucial flight parameters after simulation runs through.

+19. sample/SampleMonteCarloSafetyMetrics.m: MATLAB program of Monte Carlo simulation by changing safety metrics.
+It plots out the graph showing crucial flight parameters after simulation runs through.

+20. sample/PathVisualizer.py: This python module is a helper function to plot trajectories on Google Map after the simulation goes through.
+Pre-requisite for this is Google Chrome or Mozilla Firefox browser.

+21. sample/DEMO_UI_TaxiRouteGenerator/arv_taxiplan_example.py: This example illustrates how to use NATS functions of airport interfaces. sample/DEMO_UI_TaxiRouteGenerator/dep_taxiplan_example.py: This example illustrates how to use NATS functions for plotting airport layout and design a user-designed taxi plan.
+This compares the user-designed taxiplan with the one generated by the shortest path, which is a default method employed in NATS. sample/DEMO_UI_TaxiRouteGenerator/PlotHelpers.py: Module to plot and read/write data, used as helper functions to the arrival and departure taxiplan generator.